Johannes4Linux/Linux_Driver_Tutorial/01_hello/README.md

 ## Commands to manage the module

-Follow the kernel's log for new lines
+Follow the kernel's log for new lines (recommended to do so in a seperate terminal or tmux)
 ```shell
 $ tail -F /var/log/messages
 ```